Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: On the Choice of Loss Metric

 This formulation measures loss in nats (convertible to bits by dividing by $\ln 2$) and would allow the asymptotic floor $c$ to be directly interpreted as an entropy estimate.

 In the current study, we derive Gaussian NLL values post hoc from MSE by assuming homoscedastic Gaussian residuals with variance $\sigma^2 = \text{MSE}$:

-This derivation is exact if the prediction errors are truly $\mathcal{N}(0, \text{MSE})$, but it conflates aleatoric and epistemic uncertainty and cannot capture heteroscedastic noise across genes.
-In our 18 canonical Regime~A runs, all Gaussian NLL values carry the provenance label \texttt{derived\_from\_best\_mse} in the analysis pipeline, confirming that they are not independently measured.
+This derivation is exact only if the prediction errors are truly $\mathcal{N}(0, \text{MSE})$ with a variance that can be treated as constant across genes, but it conflates aleatoric and epistemic uncertainty and cannot capture heteroscedastic noise across genes.
+In our standardized 18-run sweep, all Gaussian NLL values carry the provenance label \texttt{derived\_from\_best\_mse} in the analysis pipeline, confirming that they are not independently measured.
+As a partial empirical check, we reran XXS and TINY under the same $V\!=\!512$, $D\!=\!200$k, 60k-step configuration with validation Gaussian NLL logged directly.
+Across three seeds, the directly logged validation Gaussian NLL is 1.768 vs.\ 1.790 derived for XXS, and 1.634 vs.\ 1.654 derived for TINY, \ie within about 0.02 nats in both cases.
+These small-model reruns support the local numerical calibration of the conversion, but they do not constitute a full six-size direct-NLL replacement for the standardized table because the corresponding larger models were not trained under the same direct-NLL protocol.
+A held-out per-gene residual diagnostic on a representative L run gives a test-MSE coefficient of variation of 0.730 and a $q_{90}/q_{10}$ ratio of 10.1, reinforcing that the homoscedastic conversion is only approximate.

 The entropy conversion from each floor then proceeds as follows: